forenmis/clean-arch-template/README.md

 and Room for saving data so you can focus on developing your application's functionality rather than integrating tools.

+For the convenience of the developer we added tools like Firebase crashlytics, Timber, LeakCanary, and setup Ktlint and Detekt for folowing code-quality.
+And also add most useful Github actions.
+After every successful build you will recive apk-file in Telegram-bot, or you can change this function, and recive APK in your e-mail or Slack, etc.

 Our template is the perfect solution for those looking to save time on initial project setup and focus on creating a high-quality Android application.
 Start using our template now and accelerate your development process!